mainmatter/rust-wasm-image-processing/README.md

 # Contentful Wasm Workshop

+## Dev setup

+There are three main supported ways:

-# Dev dependencies
+### Dev container

-- Rust should be installed using [rustup](https://rustup.rs/)
+A pre-maid dev container is available.
+(We especially recommend this if your editor already supports it, e.g. VS Code.)

+### Manual setup

+1. Install Rustup as described here https://rustup.rs/
-- After that add the Wasm target: `rustup target add wasm32-unknown-unknown`
+1. Add the Wasm target, `rustup target add wasm32-unknown-unknown`
-- Install the following tools:
+1. Install mdbook, `cargo install --locked mdbook`
-  - trunk (e.g. through `cargo install --locked trunk`)
+1. Install wasm-pack, `cargo install --locked wasm-pack`
-  - watchexec (e.g. through `cargo install --locked watchexec-cli`)
+1. Install watchexec, `cargo install --locked watchexec-cli`

+### Nix flake

+If you are already comfortable with using Nix flakes, one is available at `./flake.nix`.